Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Simulation studies

-Figure \ref{fig:sim1test} shows the results from the two simulation studies across both scenarios.
-The estimator proposed in this paper is in grey, while the existing approaches are in black.
-In the linear scenario, the models that estimate treatment effects using linear outcome models, the Double PS, TMLE, and DML do very well.
-Despite that, the Bayes-DR estimator is the only estimator that achieves interval coverages near the nominal level.
-In the nonlinear simulation, we see that our estimator obtains the lowest MSE of all approaches, and again achieves coverages close to the nominal level.
+Figure \ref{fig:sim1test} shows the absolute percent bias, variance, coverage of 95\% intervals, and ratio of estimated and Monte Carlo variance in the linear and non-linear settings, for all estimators.
+The proposed estimator is in grey, while the alternative approaches are in black.
+In the linear setting, \texttt{Bayes-DR} is the only estimator that achieves interval coverage near the nominal level, while having the smallest bias {\it and} variance across all estimators.
+In the nonlinear simulation, \texttt{Bayes-DR} obtains the lowest MSE, and again achieves coverage close to the nominal level.